abu-naser/abu-naser.github.io/_pages/about.md

 In addition to that, I have experience in working on system security projects.
 I have designed and implemented a memory vulnerabilities detection and prevention system.
 In another project, worked on an LLC cache side-channel defense project for HPC applications on a multi-tenant could environment.
 I have also 1+ years of software development industry experience and am familiar with software development lifecycle, and tools.

-Seeking a full-time position in HPC, Cloud, and System Security
+<span style="color:blue">Seeking a full-time position in HPC, Cloud, and System Security</span>
 ### Publications
 ---
 1. Efficient Algorithms for Encrypted All-gather Operation